-We have two eagle cams equipped with live video so you can watch the American bald eagles build their nests, lay and incubate their eggs, and raise their young in late January through July.
+We have one eagle nest equipped with two video cameras so you can watch the American bald eagles build their nest, lay and incubate their eggs, and raise their young in late January through July.

 Eagle Cams One and Two are located at the Fort St. Vrain Station Platteville, Colo.
 This 6 foot-wide and 5 foot-deep nest has been active for many years.